What To Prepare Before Going To Japan

 Have an itinerary in mind

 You don't want to land at the airport with no idea of what you're doing or where you're going!
 Organisation is key - have a list of what you want to see and do while in Japan so you can get straight to it.
 If you want to see the highlights of Japan over two weeks, and have some off the beaten path adventures along the way, check out INTRO Travel's 13 Day Japan Adventure group tour.
 With the company of a knowledgable group leader and bunch of new friends to travel with, group tours are perfect for solo travellers, backpackers, and couples who want the full experience of a country without the stress of planning everything.
-From sushi-rolling classes to bar hopping, tea ceremonies to learning how to wield a katana, travelling on bullet trains to staying overnight in Buddhist temples, find out more about our Japan small group tour here!
+From sushi-rolling classes to bar hopping, to learning how to wield a sword like a Samurai, travelling on bullet trains to staying overnight in Buddhist temples, find out more about our Japan small group tour here!

 Learn some basic Japanese